Complaints about Airport Compliance

-The FAA accepts formal complaints in writing under Title 14 Code of Federal Regulations Part 16 (Part 16), Rules of Practice for Federally-Assisted Airport Enforcement Proceedings.
+The FAA accepts formal complaints in writing under Title 14 Code of Federal Regulations Part 16 (Part 16), Rules of Practice for Federally-Assisted Airport Enforcement Proceedings (XML).
 Parties filing under Part 16 must be substantially affected by the alleged noncompliance.
 FAA headquarters staff looks into these complaints.

 Part 16 imposes strict deadlines for filing, adjudication, and appeal.
 The Regulation lists specific requirements for filing a Part 16 complaint.

 - Part 16 Decision Database

 - Rules of Practice for Federally-Assisted Airport Enforcement Proceedings (78 FR 56135, Sept.
 12, 2013) (PDF) - Effective November 12, 2013

 Dos and Don'ts for Airport Sponsors Responding to Part 16 Investigations

 - Take it seriously.
 If the FAA has docketed the complaint, the FAA believes the allegations stated merit investigation.

 - Understand the process.
 Review 14 CFR Part 16.

 - Respond to each allegation.

 - Tell us the story.
 Include supporting documentation needed to substantiate the facts.